 In his second season of BRDC British F3, Ahmed dominated.
 He secured 13 wins from the 24 races and claimed the title with three races remaining.
 A finalist in the McLaren Autosport BRDC Award, Ahmed was highly courted by European F3 teams and signed up with Hitech Motorsport ahead of the 2018 season, led the early stages of the championship and finished ninth overall.
 He's since finished third in Japanese F3, competed in FIA F3 and the Indy Pro 2000 Championship.

 Achievements: GP3 race winner, fastest in F2 end of season test at Abu Dhabi with Russian Time

 Maini narrowly missed out on the 2014 BRDC F4 title, pipped in the last race by team mate George Russell.
 After racing in European F3 for a season and a half he graduated to GP3 in 2016 and remained there for 2017, taking his first win at Catalunya.
 He moved into F2 in 2018, securing a string of top-10 finishes, and was also signed up by the Haas F1 team as their Development Driver.
-He switched to Endurance racing in 2019 with the European Le Mans Series, and makes his DTM debut in 2021.
+He switched to Endurance racing in 2019 in the European Le Mans Series, has raced at Le Mans and made his DTM debut in 2021.

 Current series: IndyCar/ELMS/F1 reserve driver

 Achievements: World Series Formula V8 3.5 Champion 2017, MRF Challenge Formula 2000 Champion 2015-16